The Great Frosting Debate

 First and foremost, though, you must use a good quality, full-fat cream cheese like Philadelphia.
 Trust me; I have learned the hard way about this.
 This is not the time to try to go “lite” (a pretty oxymoronic concept when it comes to red velvet cake, anyway).
 If you’re going to do this, go all the way and enjoy every delicious bite.
 You can fast tomorrow to make up for it if you want, but do not cut corners on this frosting.

 Enough frosting for a multi-layer round cake

 - 3 ounces cream cheese, softened (must be block not spread, good quality, and full fat)

 - 1 cup granulated sugar (not powdered/icing sugar)

 - Cream together the butter and sugar until light and fluffy.
-Please note that, unlike many frosting recipes, this one uses granulated NOT powdered sugar.
-However, if your sugar granules are large (as they are in Asia where I'm currently living), run them through a blender or food processor first to get a more manageable size.
-You want the granules to disappear, or nearly, during the beating process so there is no graininess left.
-Also, the butter should not be softened, but do cut it into smaller chunks before you begin beating it with the sugar.
+Please note that, unlike many frosting recipes, this one uses granulated, not powdered, sugar.
+However, if your sugar granules are large (as they are in Asia, where I'm currently living), run them through a blender or food processor first to get a more manageable size.
+You want the granules to disappear, or nearly, during the beating process, so there is no graininess left.
+Also, the butter should not be softened but cut into smaller chunks before you begin beating it with the sugar.